sandeep-1511/cloud-assignment/README.md

 16. Now we need to create  HorizontalPodAutoscaler using manifest file and configure it with application . so that when load consumption increses more instances will be created.

-By using below command we can get to clear weather HPA as created and configured correctly
+17. By using below command we can get to clear weather HPA as created and configured correctly

      kubectl get all/ kubectl get hpa

-17. So in order to test load on our application we need to run this command this will stress our application by giving number of requests once consumption increses our target new
+18. So in order to test load on our application we need to run this command this will stress our application by giving number of requests once consumption increses our target new

            kubectl run -i --tty load-generator --rm --image=busybox --restart=Never -- /bin/sh -c "while true; do wget -q -O /dev/null http://hello-service & sleep 0.0001; done"

+19. To delete this cluster through CLOUDFORMATION we need run below command

+              ./delete-eks-stack.sh
+20. After successful deleting cluster check if any resources pending in order to reduce the cost .
+21. I have done entire thing through CLOUDFORMATION but i also provided terraform file to create eks cluster optionally in order to do it muliple clouds .
+22. I have shared scren shots of application hosting and Load testing for hello woprld application how replicas are created if cpu consumption reaches 50%. please have a look at those screenshots